briansimiyuj/doctor-appointment-app/README.md

     5. Create a Banner component and mount it on Home page
       a.
 Create left side of the banner which will have a heading, a paragraph, and a button for booking an appointment
+      b.
+Create right side of the banner which will have a image